BBC Radio 5 Sports Extra

-BBC Radio 5 Sports Extra (formerly BBC Radio 5 Live Sports Extra) is a national digital radio station in the United Kingdom, operated by the BBC, and specialising in extended live sports coverage.
+BBC Radio 5 Sports Extra (formerly BBC Radio 5 Live Sports Extra) is a British digital radio station owned and operated by the BBC, and specialising in extended live sports coverage.
 It is a sister station to BBC Radio 5 Live and shares facilities, presenters and management, and is a department of the BBC North Group division.

 If a major news story breaks during the live sport broadcasts on 5 Live, the sports coverage may sometimes be redirected and continued on 5 Sports Extra, while 5 Live switches to live news.

 The station is only available on digital radio, television platforms and BBC Sounds.
-Due to licensing reasons, international streaming of the station has not been available since 25 July 2016.
+For licensing reasons, international streaming of the station has not been available since 25 July 2016.

-According to RAJAR, the station broadcasts to a weekly audience of 1.6 million with a listening share of 0.5% as of December 2022.
+According to RAJAR, the station broadcasts to a weekly audience of 971,000 with a listening share of 0.2% as of March 2024.

+In May 2025, two spin-off stations were added to BBC Sounds, Sports Extra 2 and Sports Extra 3, which allows multiple sporting events to be broadcast via sounds simultaneously.